ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.markdown

 1. Raspberry Pi (and SD card and power supply) with Home Assistant installed
 2. Devices to control

+You can learn how to install Home Assistant from the <a href="https://home-assistant.io/docs/hassbian/installation/" target="_blank">Home Assistant Site</a> or this helpful <a href="https://www.youtube.com/watch?v=tCGlQSsQ-Mc" target="_blank">video by BRUH Automation</a>.

+The way you connect devices to Home Assistant varies.
+Some devices such as Philips Hue bulbs and Sonos Speakers can be automatically detected and configured by the <a href="https://home-assistant.io/components/discovery/" target="_blank">discovery component</a>.
+Z-Wave devices can connected using a USB stick plugged into the Raspberry Pi and some <a href="https://home-assistant.io/docs/z-wave/" target="_blank">configuration in Home Assistant</a> (BRUH Automation has a <a href="https://www.youtube.com/watch?v=ajklDCaOGwY" target="_blank">great video</a> about that as well).

 # Interface

 ## Input Sliders